cloudflare/python-cloudflare-cli4/README.md

 ## pypi and GitHub signed releases

 As of October 2022, the code is signed by the maintainers personal email address: `mahtin@mahtin.com` `7EA1 39C4 0C1C 842F 9D41 AAF9 4A34 925D 0517 2859`
-As of May 2024, the code has been moved to [Stainless Inc.](https://github.com/stainless-api) GitHub's organization.
+As of May 2024, the code has been moved from [cloudflare/cloudflare-python](https://github.com/cloudflare/cloudflare-python) to [cloudflare/python-cloudflare-cli4](https://github.com/cloudflare/python-cloudflare-cli4).

 ## Credit

 Based on original work from [Felix Wong (gnowxilef)](https://github.com/gnowxilef) found [here](https://github.com/cloudflare-api/python-cloudflare-v4).

 Maintained until 2024 by [Martin J. Levy (mahtin)](https://github.com/mahtin).

 ## Changelog